rubyonjets/jets-docs/_docs/learn/api/review-deploy.md

 order: 8
 ---

+{% include videos/learn/getting-started/api.md %}

-Let's review what been deployed.
+Let's review what has been deployed.

 ## CloudFormation Console